kontent-ai/delivery-sdk-js/DOCS.md

         if (itemCodename === 'itemCodename') {
           return new FakeActor('xxx'),
         }
-        // if you return 'undefined' default resolver will take place return undefined;
+        // If you return 'undefined' default resolver will take place return undefined;
     })
   })